CogStack/tika-service/README.md

 # Configuration

 ## Configuration file
-All the available service and document processors parameteres are stored in a single `src/main/resources/application.yaml` file.
+All the available service and document processors parameters are stored in a single `src/main/resources/application.yaml` file.

 Although the initial configuration file is bundled with the application jar file, a modified one can be provided as a parameter when running the Java application.
 For example, when running the Tika service in the Docker container, the script `scripts/run.sh` runs the Tika service with custom configuration file `application.yaml` located in `/app/config/` directory:
 `java -Dspring.config.location=/app/config/ -jar /app/service-*.jar`